jgehrcke/gipc/docs/index.rst

 Furthermore, gipc provides gevent-cooperative inter-process communication and useful helper constructs.**

-``gipc`` is lightweight and very simple to integrate.
+``gipc`` is lightweight and simple to integrate.
 In the following code snippet, a Python object is sent from a greenlet in the main process to a child process::

     import gevent